nickovchinnikov/codility/README.md

 # codility

-Codity lessons with 100% result on JS
+Codity lessons with 100% result
-From lesson 2 with Arrays tasks